rizdaprasetya/mt-alt-doc/en/technical-reference/going-live.md

 #### **Magento**

-To integrate Midtrans with your Magento CMS, follow the steps given below.

 1. Login to your website as an administrator.
 2. Go to Midtrans plugin configuration page.
 3. Go to **Sales > Payment Method**.